 "Not much fun to play, it wasn't very competitive" - Murray on match after Kyrgios outburst

-Andy Murray played against Nick Kyrgios in the semifinals of the 2022 Stuttgart Open as the former world number 1 reached the final.
+Andy Murray spoke about his match against Nick Kyrgios in the semi-finals of the 2022 Stuttgart Open after beating the Australian.

-While the first set was quite a spectacle, in the second set, the Aussie got a point penalty and later also a game penalty and didn't put much effort into the rest of the match as Andy Murray prevailed in two sets 7-6(5), 6-2.
-Speaking about what happened on the court and his opponent Nick Kyrgios, the Scot said:
+However, in the second set, Kyrgios received a point penalty and later also a game penalty and didn't put much effort into the rest of the match.
+As a result, Murray won the match easily in two sets 7-6(5), 6-2.

 "I was just a little more solid in the tie-break.
 I asked the questions.
 On these courts, when it is playing quick, the set often comes down to one or two points and I was a little more secure at the end of the first set."